Domestic Outsourcing and Worker Outcomes: Evidence from Staffing Firms

 with Maarten Goos, Anna Salomons and Bas Scheer

-CPB Discussion Paper (link)
+IZA Discussion Paper (link) (and older version: CPB Discussion Paper (link)

 The Effect of Adverse Life-Events on Income Trajectories